realbakari/Bakari-Mustafa-Site/legal/privacy.md

 ### What background data is collected?

-This website uses cookies and analytics tools to improve your experience and understand how visitors use the site.
-We do not collect or store personally identifiable data without your explicit consent through form submissions.
+This website does not use analytics services or tracking cookies.
+We do not track your visits, and we do not collect or store personally identifiable data unless you explicitly provide it through a form (such as the contact form or newsletter signup).
+One preference — your light/dark theme choice — is stored locally in your own browser and never sent to us.

-### Analytics and Cookies

-We use Supabase and Google Analytics to analyze page views, website traffic, and user behavior.

-- **Supabase:** Used to anonymously track page views and popular content for analytics purposes.
-Supabase stores only aggregated page view data; it does not store IP addresses or personally identifiable information.
-- **Google Analytics:** Collects anonymous information including:
-  - Pages you visit and time spent on each page
-  - Your geographic location (country/city level)
-  - Browser type, device type, and screen resolution
-  - Referring websites and search terms
-  - Click patterns and navigation flow

-Google Analytics uses cookies to track this information.
-These cookies do not contain personally identifiable information.
-You can opt-out of Google Analytics by installing the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).

-For more information on how Google uses data, visit [Google's Privacy Policy](https://policies.google.com/privacy).

 ### Information Collection

-We collect information from you when you fill out a form (such as our contact form) or enter information on our website.
+We collect information from you when you fill out a form (such as our contact form) or subscribe to the newsletter.
 This information may include your name, email address, and any other information you choose to provide.

-We also collect anonymous browsing data through analytics cookies as described above.
-This helps us understand which content is most valuable to our visitors and how to improve the website experience.

 ### Use of Information

 We use the information we collect to:

 - Respond to your inquiries submitted through contact forms
-- Provide you with a better user experience
-- Analyze website traffic and improve our content
-- Understand which articles and resources are most helpful
-- Improve website performance and functionality
+- Send you the newsletter, if you subscribed (you can unsubscribe at any time)

 We will never sell your personal information or use it for purposes other than those listed above.
-Anonymous analytics data helps us make data-driven decisions about content and design.

 ### Protection of Information